ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 ### Type Checker

 It is an essential part of the TypeScript Compiler API, acting as the engine that powers the type system in TypeScript.
-The Type Checker traverse the AST, examining the **Type** and **Symbol** of nodes to ensure they adhere to the type annotations and constraints defined in the code.
+The Type Checker traverses the AST, examining the **Type** and **Symbol** of nodes to ensure they adhere to the type annotations and constraints defined in the code.

 The Type Checker can be accessed via the `program` object, and it provides a rich set of methods to retrieve type information, check types, and obtain symbol information, among other functionalities.